cloudposse/docs/content/reference/stacks.md

         chart_values:
           enableCertManager: true

-# `workflows` enable the ability to define an ordered operation for `atmos` to accomplish
+# `workflows` enable the ability to define an ordered list of operations that `atmos` will execute.
+These operations can be any type of component such as terraform or helmfile.
 # See "Getting started with Atmos" documentation for full details: https://docs.cloudposse.com/tutorials/atmos-getting-started/
 workflows: